 - Sensor cavity & optics

-These components are what allows the particle counter to move air through the sensor block and detect the size of the particle through light scattering.
+These components allow the particle counter to move air through the sensor block and detect the size of the particle through light scattering.

 Now that we know and understand what the inside of a particle counter looks like, we can recognize how the air is brought into the particle counter for evaluation.
 This is the key to understanding the fundamentals of particle counters.